statycc/tyni/readme.md

 1. User specifies an input file, written in one of the supported input languages.
 2. The input is parsed into a parse-tree.
-3. The analysis runs over the parse tree and captures security-flow matrix data.
+3. The analysis processes the parse tree and captures security-flow matrix data.
 4. The result of previous step is written to a file (this is an intermediate result).
-5. TODO: the captured matrix data can be evaluated separately.
+5. TODO: the captured matrix data is evaluated separately.

 Same, but more visually